pcardotatgit/XDR_Workflows_and_Stuffs/100-SecureX_automation_lab/readme.md

 ![](assets/img/2.png)

 12. If you received the success message, Congratulation ! you are goo to move forward. if not check here [troubleshooting instructions]
-13. Go to Orchestration and import the **Check Incidents every 5 minutes.json** workflow.
+13. Go to Orchestration and import the **Check Incidents every 5 minutes.json** workflow.You will have to go over to some errors during the import.
+Don't stop the operation, but move forward ... you will fiw the errors later. [ see instructions ]()
 14. Check the SecureX **Private_CTIA_Target** .
 This one must use a host fqdn that match to your region ( ex : **private.intel.eu.amp.cisco.com** ) and this target must use the **SecureX_Token** you created at the begining of this lab.
 15. Run the **Check Incidents every 5 minutes** workflow.
 You will be asked to enter the **webex_bot_token** and the **webex_room_id**.